Antri

 Antri is a village in Madhya Pradesh, India, lying 25 km south of places such as Gwalior.
-Kirar, Brahmans and kamariya.
-Lives in antri.
 The village is famous for its clay deposits.

 The current chairman Smt.
 Sunita sunil sharma (BJP).

 Etymology

 The name Antri is a colloquial variation of the Hindi word antadee (अंतड़ी which means "intestine".

 History

 Abu'l-Fazl ibn Mubarak was one of Mughal Emperor Akbar's courtiers.
 On 12 August 1602, he was assassinated at Narwar (near Antri) by Vir Singh Bundela.
 The plot to kill him was contrived by Akbar's oldest son Prince Salim, who later became the emperor Jahangir because Abu'l-Fazl opposed the accession of Prince Salim.
 His severed head was sent to Salim at Allahabad.
 Abu'l-Fazl was buried at Antri.
 Abu'l Fazl's son, Shaikh Afzal Khan (29 December 1571 – 1613), was later appointed governor of Bihar in 1608 by Jahangir, who had succeeded his father.

 Antri is known for its role in the Indian Rebellion of 1857 against the British East India Company.
 After the British captured the town Kalpi (also called Jhansi) on 24 May 1858, rebels such as Rani sought shelter at a fort in Antri.
 The British soon attacked Antri and captured it.
 In the battle, Rani died against the militarily superior British forces.
 The other rebels either were executed or fled.